Multitask Online Mirror Descent: Multitask Online Learning

+Clearly, if $\psi = \psi_\text{Euc}$, we recover the MT-OGD update.
+Observe also that whenever $A = I_N$, MT-OMD is equivalent to $N$ independent OMDs.
+We conclude this exposition with a remark shedding light on the way MT-OMD introduces communication between agents. \begin{remark}[Communication mechanism in MT-OMD] Denoting $\by_t = \sqA \bx_t$, \Cref{eq:omd_update_coop} rewrites

 The two occurrences of $\sqAi$ reveal that agents communicate in two distinct ways: one through the shared update (the innermost occurrence of $\sqAi$), and one through computing the final prediction $\bx_{t+1}$ as a linear combination of the solution to the optimization problem.
-Multiplying both sides of \Cref{eq:update_sub} by $\sqA$, MT-OMD can also be seen as standard OMD on the transformed iterate $\by_t$. \end{remark}
+Multiplying \Cref{eq:update_sub} by $\sqA$, MT-OMD can also be seen as standard OMD on the transformed iterate $\by_t$. \end{remark}

-\section{Regret analysis}
+\section{Regret Analysis}

 We now provide a regret analysis for MT-OMD.
 We start with a general theorem presenting two bounds, for constant and time-varying learning rates.
-These results are then instantiated to different types of regularizer and variance in \Cref{prop:regret_ogd,prop:adapt,prop:smooth,prop:regret_norms,prop:regret_eg}.
-The main difficulty in the proof is to characterize the strong convexity of $\bpsi\big(\sqA\cdot\big)$, see \Cref{lem:strong,lem:dual}.
-Note that the set $V$ is always assumed to be convex.
-All technical proofs can be found in \Cref{apx:proofs}. \begin{theorem} Let $V \subset \mathbb{R}^d$, $\psi\colon \mathbb{R}^d \rightarrow \overline{\mathbb{R}}$ be $\lambda$-strongly convex with respect to norm $\|\cdot\|$ on $V$, and $A \in \mathbb{R}^{N\times N}$ be symmetric positive definite.
-Let $(\ell_t)_{t=1}^T$ be a sequence of proper convex loss functions, and set $\bx_1 \in \bV$.
-Then, MT-OMD with $\eta_t \coloneqq \eta$ produces a sequence of iterates $(\bx_t)_{t=1}^T$ which satisfies for all $\bu \in \bV$:
+These results are then instantiated to different types of regularizer and variance in \Cref{prop:regret_ogd,prop:lower_bound,prop:separation,prop:adapt,prop:smooth,prop:regret_norms,prop:regret_eg}.
+The main difficulty is to characterize the strong convexity of $\bpsi\big(\sqA\cdot\big)$, see \Cref{lem:strong,lem:dual} in the Appendix.
+Throughout the section, $V \subset \mathbb{R}^d$ is a convex set of comparators, and $(\ell_t)_{t=1}^T$ is a sequence of proper convex loss functions chosen by the adversary.
+Note that all technical proofs can be found in \Cref{apx:proofs}.